 4 Project (Communication failure) Lack of communication causes multiple team members to do the same work There will be multiple versions of the same work which will need combining/choosing between in a fair way to ensure everyone participates equally.
-Alongside delayed project timelines 3 9 Implement task tracking system, promote regular progress updates.
+Alongside delayed project timelines 3 3 9 Implement task tracking system, promote regular progress updates.
 We must establish clear task assignments, and encourage communication between members.
-Weekly 5 Project Lack of communication causes a team member to do too much of the remaining work There has not been equal participation and there is not enough remaining work to make it even.
+Project manager Weekly 5 Project Lack of communication causes a team member to do too much of the remaining work There has not been equal participation and there is not enough remaining work to make it even.
 4 3 12 Have regular workload assessments and promote open communication regarding task allocation.
 Conduct regular check-ins on workload distribution, provide support for overwhelmed Team leader Weekly 6 Project A team member becomes temporarily absent for a specified period of time.
-Delay in task completion and redistribution of workload 4 2 As required (during the time of absence) 7 Project A team member becomes temporarily absent for an unspecified period of time Uncertainty in task completion, increased workload for remaining team members and decrease in team morale 5 3 15 Regular check-ins with absent team member(s), distribute workload among Project manager and Team leader Weekly, until return of absent member is confirmed 8 Project A team member permanently drops out which is may put pressure on the rest of the team due to increased workload.
-Also (Impact description for ID:8, 9) 5 3 permanent drop outs of a single team member and consult module leader.
-Also, (Mitigation strategy for ID:7) manager and Team leader When and if it happens.
-9 Project 2+ team members permanently drop out We would only have 4 people which is not considered enough to complete the project Also (Impact description for ID:8, 9) 5 2 10 remaining team will work on the new, manager and Team When and if it happens.
+Delay in task completion and redistribution of workload 4 2 8 Document handover procedures and ensure clear task delegation.
+Cross-training of team members across various tasks could be the contingency plan, however the risk scales with team size, therefore evaluating the work ethic of each and every member should be feasible.
+Establish contingency plans for temporary absences.
+Project manager As required (during the time of absence) 7 Project A team member becomes temporarily absent for an unspecified period of time Uncertainty in task completion, increased workload for remaining team members and decrease in team morale 5 3 15 Regular check-ins with absent team member(s), distribute workload among remaining team members.
+Also (Mitigation strategy for ID:8) Project manager and Team leader Weekly, until return of absent member is confirmed 8 Project A team member permanently drops out We would only have 5 people which may put pressure on the rest of the team due to increased workload.
+Also (Impact description for ID:8, 9) 5 3 15 Establish contingency plans for permanent drop outs of a single team member and consult module leader.
+Also, (Mitigation strategy for ID:7) Project manager and Team leader When and if it happens.
+9 Project 2+ team members permanently drop out We would only have 4 people which is not considered enough to complete the project Also (Impact description for ID:8, 9) 5 2 10 If some deliverables are dropped, the remaining team will work on the new, reduced deliverables.
+If all are dropped, consult module leader.
+Also, (Mitigation strategy for ID:7 & 10) Project manager and Team leader When and if it happens.